iobroker-community-adapters/ioBroker.shelly/docs/en/basics.md

 ### MQTT

-1. Open the Shelly Adapter configuration in ioBroker.
+1. Open the Shelly Adapter configuration in ioBroker
 2. Choose ```MQTT and HTTP``` as *protocol* in the *general settings*
 3. Open the **mqtt settings** tab
 4. Choose a secure username and password (you have to configure these information on your Shelly devices)